The ultimate inspiration hack for designers

 Still not convinced?
 Check this out, if you want to explore other hobbies that could inspire you in different ways.

-Music you listen to
+Music you listen to#music-you-listen-to

 There seems to be some connection between the music you listen to and your design output.
 I produce better design work while listening to music than when I’m not.
 Some songs lets you sync right into the tune when you get a flow and feel for it.